 Papermaking Systems Segment.
 The gross profit margin at the Papermaking Systems segment increased to 43.8% in 2010 from 40.4% in 2009.
 This increase was primarily due to an increase in gross profit margins in our stock-preparation, fluid-handling, and water-management product lines due to better utilization of overhead costs as a result of increased manufacturing volumes.
-Also contributing to the increase in gross profit margins in our water-management product line was the completion in early 2010 of the consolidation of our water-management manufacturing facility in New York into our facilities in Massachusetts and Mexico.
+Also contributing to the increase in gross profit margins in our water-management manufacturing facility in New York into our facilities in Massachusetts and Mexico.